There are advantages and disadvantages of different types of surgery for early breast cancer.

 - your breast might be mis-shapen or dimpled or unequal to the other one

-- you will need radiotherapy to the breast for 3 to 5 weeks afterwards
+- you will need radiotherapy to the breast for about 3 weeks (some people may also need radiotherapy after a mastectomy)

 - radiotherapy can make you tired for a few months